nVentis/hep-workflows/README.md

 ## Plugins

-In order to extend this code, you can use Python entrypoints, which are loaded in `framework.py`.
+In order to extend this code, you can use Python entrypoints, which are loaded in `framework.py` when executing tasks using `law`.
 If you are implementing tasks in a repository `repo-B`, you can use the following structure to use this mechanism

     repo-B/
     ├── pyproject.toml